Development

 Local Building

-# Build specific image
+# Build a specific variant

 CI/CD Pipeline